 Q – What sort of electrical power do I need?

 A – The HVO Systems run on standard household power.
 A dedicated circuit is required for the Master and a separate dedicated circuit for the Relay Box.
-We sell 3-outlet (20 amps required) and 5-outlet (30 amps required) Relay Boxes.
+We sell 3-outlet (requires 20 amps) and 5-outlet (requires 30 amps) Relay Boxes.

 Q – How much does it cost in electricity to run the HVO System?

-A – It costs about 70 cents in electricity to generate the equivalent of a K-tank (based on Portland, Oregon kw rates).
+A – It costs about $0.70 USD in electricity to generate the equivalent of a K-tank (based on Portland, Oregon kw rates).
 Use our calculator to get an estimate based on your specific requirements.